the-ahuja-lab/AgeXtend/README.md

 #### Prediction and Explainability Module ####

-Predicts the anti aging potential for the input SMILES:<br/>
+Predicts the anti-aging potential for the input SMILES:<br/>
 ```
 >>> from AgeXtend import Predictor
 ```